-In 2018, the U.S. Department of Health and Human Services (HHS) selected First Flight Venture Center as one of eight accelerators in the country tasked with finding solutions to protect Americans from 21st-century health security threats, including sepsis and early notification of infectious diseases.
+In 2018, the U.S. Department of Health and Human Services (HHS) selected First Flight Venture Center as one of eight accelerators in the country tasked with finding solutions to protect Americans from 21st-century health security threats, including Sepsis, and early notification of infectious diseases.

-This new initiative called DRIVe (Division of Research, Innovation, and Ventures) is part of the Biomedical Advanced Research and Development Authority (BARDA) in the HHS Office of the Assistant Secretary for Preparedness and Response (ASPR).
+This DRIVe (Division of Research, Innovation, and Ventures) initiative is part of the Biomedical Advanced Research and Development Authority (BARDA) in the HHS Office of the Assistant Secretary for Preparedness and Response (ASPR).
 DRIVe’s mission is transforming Health Security by accelerating the research, development, and availability of transformative countermeasures to protect Americans from natural and intentional health security threats.

 Should you be applying for DRIVe funding?

-Apply: Click here to apply for the EZ-BAA funding opportunity of up to $749,000.
 Please note that DRIVe expects a proposed 30% cost share in your application (see Cost Sharing – Key Takeaways below).
-Also, the first five award amounts have a large range (approx. $62k, $200k, $550k, and two at $749k) so do not assume they are only funding at $749k.
+Additionally, the first five award amounts have a large range (approx. $62k, $200k, $550k, and two at $749k) so do not assume awarded funding will be $749k.

 Project Description Approach Suggestions

 You have 12,500 characters (roughly 2,000-2,500 words) to make a compelling case for your idea.
 The majority of awarded DRIVe funding is likely going to be a contract, not a grant.
 Do not use the same approach as an SBIR/STTR application.
 Present your proposal as an investment pitch.

 Alternatively, you might consider using DARPA’s "Heilmeier Catechism" as an approach, which expects you to answer the following questions:

-Cost Sharing – Key Takeaways (from DRIVe Contracting)
+Cost Sharing – Key Takeaways ABOUT DRIVe Contracting